pressbooks/pressbooks/readme.txt

 Pressbooks is an open source book publishing tool built on a WordPress multisite platform.

 == Description ==
 Pressbooks is an open source book publishing tool built on a WordPress multisite platform.
-Pressbooks outputs books in multiple formats, including PDF, EPUB, MOBI, web, and a variety of XML flavours, using a theming/templating system, driven by CSS.
+Pressbooks outputs books in multiple formats, including PDF, EPUB, web, and a variety of XML flavours, using a theming/templating system, driven by CSS.
 For more information, visit https://pressbooks.org.

 == Installation ==
 For installation instructions, visit [docs.pressbooks.org/installation](https://docs.pressbooks.org/installation).